Rest in peace: Remains found in Arkansas are Maleah's

 RELATED: Maleah Davis: Timeline in the disappearance of 4-year-old Houston girl

 The investigation into how she died continues at this time.
-Tim Miller with the volunteer search group EquuSearch said it may be impossible to determine, however.
+Tim Miller with the volunteer search group Texas EquuSearch said it may be impossible to determine.

-Miller told KHOU 11 over the weekend the child's remains were left in a plastic bag that was run over by mowers.
+Over the weekend, Miller told KHOU 11 the child's remains were left in a plastic bag that was run over by lawn mowers.

 RELATED: Quanell X on Maleah Davis’ mom: 'She knows what happened'